 Bupa offers three different levels of cover for applicants to choose from:

-- Basic – The Bupa Basic Insurance plan is a budget-friendly protection package that provides coverage against accidental injuries, such as fractures, fight wounds, burns or electrocution, snake bite toxicity, and motor vehicle accidents.
+The Bupa Basic Insurance plan is a budget-friendly protection package that provides coverage against accidental injuries, such as fractures, fight wounds, burns or electrocution, snake bite toxicity, and motor vehicle accidents.

-- Standard – with a $12,000 benefit limit, Bupa Standard provides protection for accidental injuries and illnesses.
+With a $12,000 benefit limit, Bupa Standard provides protection for accidental injuries and illnesses.
 With the additional, optional routine care benefit, Bupa Standard covers a series of eventualities, such as: diabetes, skin conditions, cancer, as well as, the stated benefits for accidental injuries and illnesses.

-- Ultimate – provides pet owners with a peace of mind, knowing that your pet is covered for all accidental injuries, illnesses and optional routine care.
+Provides pet owners with a peace of mind, knowing that your pet is covered for all accidental injuries, illnesses and optional routine care.
 The $20,000 benefit level that comes with this policy includes protection against cancer, diabetes and skin conditions.
 It is also possible for you to tailor the Bupa Ultimate policy to suit your pet’s health needs with optional protection, such as coverage for: